medic/cht-sync/.github/actions/superset-backup/README.md

 # superset-backup Shared GitHub action

-The `superset-backup` is a parameterised reusable GitHub action that exports all dashboard data from a superset instance and saves it as a zip file in the repository that uses the action.
+The `superset-backup` is a parameterised reusable GitHub action that exports dashboard config from a Superset instance and saves it as a zip file in the repository that uses the action.

 This action uses the Superset API to authenticate and export dashboard config.
-Backups are saved in a `/superset/backups` folder, each backup being a zip file named based on the date and time when the backup was generated. eg. `/superset/backups/20240918082215.zip`.
+Backups are saved in `/superset/backups` folder, as zip files named based on the date and time when the backups ware generated. eg. `/superset/backups/20240918082215.zip`.
-The format of the export is controlled by superset and no additional transformation is done within this action.
+The format of the export is controlled by Superset and no additional transformation is done within this action.

 Requires the following variables:
 - `gh_token`: GitHub token that has access to push to the main branch of the repository.